How we scale support

 Authors

 When support demand increases, the goal shouldn't be to immediately hire more people.
-This can become a temporary fix, leading to an ever-growing need for more hires as support volume rises.
+This can become a temporary fix, leading to an ever-growing need for more Customer Success Engineers as support volume rises.

 The focus should be on making each hire as efficient as possible.
 This means listening to customers and building a product that meets their needs, reducing the necessity for them to reach out in the first place.